On the Go

 Bruno is on a collision course with his greatest passion – fire.
 He’s a high school student that likes to upload videos of burning things onto social media.
 He is aided by his best friend Ian in order to document his petty arson acts that become more and more dangerous.
 Bruno is not happy with his mother’s new relationship, he also cannot deal with his growing attraction to his male best friend who is also interested in him.
 He spontaneously decides to run away to a small town where a girl he’s been messaging with on Instagram lives, only she has her own secrets.
 Reality will force him to confront his father’s death and the doubts he has about his sexuality, but not before leaving a trail of chaos behind him.

 All the Fires” has mysterious overtones, it’s full of deep passion that is threatening to erupt and consume everything around it.
-Young and different Mexican cinematic piece on exploration of sexuality, sexual diversity and self acceptance
+Young and different Mexican cinematic piece on exploration of sexuality, sexual diversity and self acceptance.

 The Persian Version